MySureStart/MIT_FutureMakers/Module_16_Computer_Vision_and_GANs/README.md

 2. If you answered "yes" to Question #1, which part of the answers are written by you, and which part of the answers are written by an AI tool?

-3. If you answered "yes" to Question #1, after using the AI tool to gain a better understanding of the material in this notebook, summerize your learnings here.
+3. If you answered "yes" to Question #1, after using the AI tool to gain a better understanding of the material in this notebook, summarize your learnings here.

 4. Did you use any other resources besides AI tools?